PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 -----------------------------------

 Let's connect our board on a USB port of the computer.
 Open a terminal and run the *lsusb* command, which will display the devices that are connected on USB ports.
+This is the Linux equivalent to the *Devices settings* on Windows.

 .. note::
    The name of this command can be decomposed as "ls"+"usb".
 The *ls* Bash command being used to see inside a folder.
-Here it means "let me see the USB ports".
-It is equivalent as going into the *Devices & Printers* menu on Windows.
+   Here it means "let me see the USB ports". `This article <https://itsfoss.com/list-usb-devices-linux/>`_ details different ways to list the USB devices connected to a Linux system.

 .. figure:: /image/example/arduino_ubuntu/arduino_lsusb_command.png